 Calvin continued to read. ’Um…The Pavilion in Prospect Park is showing the same as Cobble Hill, with the addition of Man of Steel,’ he read out before lifting his eyes to Linda.
 ‘Anything there grab your fancy?’

 Linda shook her head.
 ‘Not really…what about you…?
 Did you see anything you like?’

-‘Nothing…’ Calvin shook a dissatisfied head as his eyes dropped back to the guide to recheck the options a second time.
+‘Nothing…’ Calvin shook a dissatisfied head as his eyes dropped back to the guide.

 Linda watched on as Calvin scanned over the guide.
-She must’ve realized her suggestion for a movie and dinner was looking less and less likely by the minute.
+Her suggestion for a movie and dinner was looking less and less likely by the minute.

 ‘I know…’ Linda started.
 ‘Why don’t we just do as you said…rent that movie we both wanted to see, but missed when it was out…you know, the one with Jason Bateman in it.’
 She said clicking her fingers. ’What’s it called…oh yeah, Identity Thief.
 I don’t like any of those other cinema options, so…Identity Thief and some Chinese takeout is probably the next best option,’ Linda said.

 ‘Help me please,’ a desperate male voice pleaded over the phone.
 ‘Someone has attacked my wife.
 He ran out the door when I came home.
 She’s on the floor…please help me,’ the voice cried before trailing off into sobbing.